hatena/polymerase/README.md

 Polymerase is a server application that performs periodic MySQL physical backups using Xtrabackup and manages backup data.

 ## Status
-Polymerase is now development phase.
-Testing and development are actively carried out.
+Polymerase is now under development.
+Testing and development are carried out at [Hatena Co., Ltd.](http://hatenacorp.jp/)

 ## TODO